 |Norepinephrine||2-4 mcg/min up to 100mcg/min||Alpha and beta adrenergic||Vasopressor of choice in septic, cardiogenic and hypovolemic shock|

 |Phenylephrine||20-80 mcg/min up to 360mcg/min||Alpha adrenergic||Initial pressor when limited by tachycardia, Decreases stroke volume and cardiac output|

 |Cardiac Glycosides||Digitalis||0.125-0.25mg||Inhibits Na/K ATPase-> increases intracellular Ca||Indicated if LV dysfunction with continued NYHA-FC II, III, or IV symptoms|

 –Congestion will be absent from chest x-rays about 20% of the time… don’t be fooled.
 Bedside US can really benefit, and BNP may be used to help confirm the diagnosis in these patients.

 -Ultrasound is a great new addition to confirming the diagnosis of AHF.

--The vast majority of patient presenting with AHF fall into the warm and wet category.
+-The vast majority of patients presenting with AHF fall into the warm and wet category.
 Mainstay of treatment for these patients is diuresis.
-Start with their home dose of Furosemide/Lasix IV.
+Start with their home dose of furosemide IV.

 -Patients presenting in acute pulmonary edema are going to respond best to vasodilators (nitrates), as diuretics will have little effect acutely.